gerth2/gerth2.github.io/_drafts/math_primer1.md

 The good news is that, for the purpose of understanding most of the basics of software, only the basics of a few different fields of mathematics are required.
 Precise computation techniques can be useful, but first and foremost a conceptual understanding is required.

 The goal of this post is to go over some of the basic math concepts we'll be using as we go forward.
-Deep knowledge will not be needed - we'll just hit the basics of the concepts we'll be using later one.
+Deep knowledge will not be needed - we'll just hit the basics of the concepts we'll be using later on.

 ## The Basics